Madeleine Dammers Austin Erdman was educated in the United States and The Netherlands.

-Her sympathetic, intelligent and systematic approach to the development of horse and rider has been a successful recipe for many years.
+Her sympathetic, intelligent, and systematic approach to the development of horse and rider has been a successful recipe for many years.

-She has had several students long-listed for the Olympics (dressage and eventing), World Equestrian Games and the Pan Am games (dressage).
-Riders under her tutelage have earned USDF Bronze, Silver and Gold medals.
+She has had several students long-listed for the Olympics (dressage and eventing), World Equestrian Games, and the Pan Am games (dressage).
+Riders under her tutelage have earned USDF Bronze, Silver, and Gold medals.

 Cross-training plays a large part in the development of Imajica’s horses; all of the dressage horses learn to jump and all of the jumpers are schooled in basic dressage.
+Madeleine is a respected dressage clinician and her methods are also known for improving the rideability of hunters and jumpers.

 The University of Vermont Equestrian Team, which Madeleine has coached for many years, is one of the most successful in the country.
 Top ten placings for the team at the national level confirm this status.
 Individual riders have won some of the highest honors in collegiate competition, including the coveted Cacchione Cup which riders coached by Madeleine have won twice, John Piggot in 2003 and Alex Carlton in 2014.